colmhiggs11/ProandS_Project/README.md

 ---
 ### What the code does
-The two main file that will provide the outputs for the analysis are *[iris_funcs.py]()* and *[2. analysis.py](https://github.com/colmhiggs11/ProandS_Project/blob/master/1.%20analysis.py)*.
+The two main file that will provide the outputs for the analysis are *[iris_functs.py]()* and *[2.analysis.py](https://github.com/colmhiggs11/ProandS_Project/blob/master/2.analysis.py)*.

-**iris_funcs.py** -  is made up of functions and script that imports the codes and creates the environment for the analysis to take place.
+**iris_functs.py** -  is made up of functions and script that imports the codes and creates the environment for the analysis to take place.
 Pandas is used to create the dataframe and import the dataset as Iris.csv.
 Once the headings are assigned to the rows and variable Data assigned the dataset contents, the five functions are created.

-**2. analysis.py.** - calls the functions from iris_funcs.py and executes script.
+**2.analysis.py.** - calls the functions from iris_functs.py and executes script.
 (*Explantions below*)

 ---
-#### iris_func.py
+#### iris_functs.py

 ---
 **IrSums():** - This function opens and writes to a text file called summary.txt with a summary of the following for each of the three species types.
 Mean, Standard deviation, minimum value, 25% percentile, 50% percentile, 75% percentile & maximum values.
 There is also a statement that will output whether there is any data missing from the dataset.
 ######################### put in links   #########################

-**StdEmprule():** - This function takes the standard deviation and mean and calculates the probability density funciton using the [Empirical rule](#-standard-deviation-std).
+**StdEmprule(Mestyp3):** - This function takes the standard deviation and mean and calculates the probability density funciton using the [Empirical rule](#-standard-deviation-std).
 An array is created using Numpy so the calculations can be completed and the data then forms a Dataframe for display.
+The arguement passed to the function is the type of Iris flower.

  **IrHist(Mestyp1):** - This function creates the histograms for each of the four independent variables with data on each histogram shown by species type (assigned as heading[4]).
 To do this [seaborns FacetGrid](https://seaborn.pydata.org/generated/seaborn.FacetGrid.html) object is initailised and the dataset is mapped onto the single plot.
 A distribution plot was used with the kde (kernel density estimate) turned off as this calculates the probable density and skews the y-axis values.
 The rest of the function is just formatting and saving the plots as .png files to the repository.
 The number of bins used was 25.
 As there are 50 measurements per species this allows the data to be easily visualised from the histograms.
 The argument required will be the measurement type otherwise known as one of the four independent variables.